WEST NORFOLK METHODIST CIRCUIT Climate and Justice Group Matjinge Fund

 The water is pumped to two storage tanks to provide a regular supply to three taps - one for the school, one for the manse and one for the community.

-The School community gathered to celebrate the new system.
+The School community gathered to celebrate the new system in July 2024.

 In August, Rev Dr Richman Ncube visited the school to see the water system for himself and taste the water!
 Everything was working well.